amirinisrael/amirinisrael.github.io/README.md

 ## Mitering the Support Tubes
 The ends of the support tubes need to be mitered to match the shape of the rack.
 Do this with the rat-tail file.
 Occasionally stop to check the profile against the side of a tube.
-The opposite end need that same treatment, but at exactly the same angle.
+The opposite end needs the same treatment, but at exactly the same angle.
 Care should be taken so that the bottoms of the concave miters align.
 If you have access to a milling machine, mitering is much easier.

 ![mitering_on_a_mill](https://user-images.githubusercontent.com/42239030/43993774-6bacdcf6-9d9b-11e8-9df9-30bd5d9de331.jpg)